-Ethos considers that the decisions of the European Union have set up a practice that Switzerland cannot ignore for long.
-Therefore, since 2017, Ethos applies a maximum 20-vear term for audit firms.
+In Switzerland, the current legislation does not include any provision on the rotation of the audit firm.
+Nonetheless, Ethos considers that the decisions of the European Union have set up a practice that Switzerland cannot ignore for long.
+Therefore, since 2017, Ethos applies a maximum 20-year term for audit firms.